rydmike/flex_seed_scheme/README.md

 * `background` (deprecated in Flutter 3.22)
 * `surface`

 Here is a usage example, using both these modifiers.
-You cna use them individually too, and you don't have to use them in both light and dark mode.
+You can use them individually too, and you don't have to use them in both light and dark mode.

 ```dart